haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-DNA-basic/index.md

 ## Docking with Haddock3

-In this section, we will discuss the specifics of protein-DNA docking in the frame of Haddock3.
+In this section, we will discuss the specificities related to protein-DNA docking in the frame of Haddock3.
 We will then create an appropriate Haddock3 workflow and, finally, perform an analysis of the docking results and evaluate their quality with respect to the experimentally solved structure as a reference.

 ### Specifics of the protein-DNA docking